Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <p> This product is more useful than what we had earlier, as we can see states that are shaded with a darker shade of purple have a higher percentage of Bachelor's degree holders over 25.
 The pop ups also provide a message telling us what the percentage is in each state.
 There are a few more features that would bolster this product however.
 The web map could use a title, legend, and easier way to view the underlying data in the pop ups.  </p> <br>

 <h3> The Final Product </h3> <br>

+<p> Having prepared the last few adjustments, we can now look at our final product on codepen and embedded into the website itself. </p> <br>